ACE Panel survey covers technique, maintenance when using dental light-curing units

 .
 An online continuing education course that covers the report is also available.

 ACE Panel reports feature data from ADA member dentists who have signed up to participate in short surveys related to dental products, dental practices and other clinical topics.
-The ACE Panel Oversight Subcommittee of the ADA Council on Scientific Affairs, along with ADA Science & Research Institute staff, writes the reports.
+The ACE Panel Oversight Subcommittee of the ADA Council on Scientific Affairs writes the reports with ADA Science & Research Institute staff.

 The reports aim to offer ADA members a way to understand their peers' opinions on various dental products and practices, offering insight and awareness on new products and techniques that can benefit patients and the profession.